 In 2019 Ireland published a comprehensive report of its path to net-zero.
-In 2020 the country passed a law committing to net-zero by 2050 (Government of Ireland, 2020) and signed a Climate Act into law in July 2021.
+In 2020 the country passed a law committing to net-zero by 2050 (Government of Ireland (2020)) and signed a Climate Act into law in July 2021.
 Inter alia the law contained a commitment to end the issuing of new licenses for the exploration and extraction of oil and gas.
-The Act commits the Irish government to "adopt carbon budgets that are consistent with the Paris agreement and other international obligations" and to "determine [...] how to apply the carbon budget across the relevant sectors".
-The initial reduction will be 51% by 2030 relative to a baseline of 2018.
+The Act commits the Irish government to "adopt carbon budgets that are consistent with the Paris agreement and other international obligations" and to "determine [...] how to apply the carbon budget across the relevant sectors".8 The initial reduction will be 51% by 2030 relative to a baseline of 2018.
 Crucially, the Act will affect all carbon emitters, not just fossil fuel companies.
-Accordingly, ISIF has committed to decarbonize its portfolio by 50% by 2025 and will ensure that "investee companies and third-party managers are considering potential climate risks and opportunities".
-The fossil fuel divestment decision was a principle-based decision and gave impetus to Ireland's net-zero commitment.
+Accordingly, ISIF has committed to decarbonize its portfolio by 50% by 2025 and will ensure that "investee companies and third-party managers are considering potential climate risks and opportunities".9 The fossil fuel divestment decision was a principle-based decision and gave impetus to Ireland's net-zero commitment.
 The decarbonization decision was a risk-based decision and reflects the new social and political environment.
 This Irish example illustrates how voice through divestment has been an effective strategy significantly affecting the valuations of all high carbon emitters.

-Finance scholars and practitioners usually consider divestment as an exclusionary investment strategy aimed at screening out socially irresponsible investments (Heinkel et al., 2001).
-In
+Finance scholars and practitioners usually consider divestment as an exclusionary investment strategy aimed at screening out socially irresponsible investments (Heinkel, Kraus, and Zechner (2001)).
+In these models selling the stock of dirty companies lowers the market value of these companies, raises the cost of capital and induces value-maximizing corporate